Bayesian multivariate logistic regression for superiority and inferiority decision-making under observable treatment heterogeneity: Introduction

 RCTs often focus on average treatment effects (ATEs) among the study population when comparing interventions \citep{Thall2020}.
 Average treatment effects can be sufficiently insightful when the effects of a treatment are relatively homogeneous over the trial population.
-However, average effects may give a limited, or even erroneous, impression when the effects of a treatment are heterogeneous and thus interact with characteristics of patients.
-In that case, treatment effects conditional on a subpopulation contribute to a better understanding of the treatment's potential and are more informative for clinicians advising treatments to patients with specific characteristics.
-Despite efforts to provide statistical methodology to identify heterogeneous treatment effects \citep[e.g.][]{Wang2015,Yang2021,Jones2011}, investigating these effects is not the standard yet: Thall notes that "the great majority of clinical trial designs ignore the possibility of treatment-covariate interactions, and often ignore patient heterogeneity entirely" \citep[p.1]{Thall2020}.
-This is unfortunate as addressing potential treatment heterogeneity in the evaluation of treatments is crucial to a) identify which patients are likely to benefit from a treatment; and b) optimize treatment results of individual patients via personalized treatment assignment \citep{Goldberger2013,Hamburg2010,Wang2015,Simon2010}.
-In sum, statistical analysis based on the combination of multiple outcome variables and treatment heterogeneity has the potential to reveal different outcome patterns for different patient profiles, thereby contributing to the personalization of treatment assignment.
+In this case, patients react relatively similarly to the treatment.
+However, average effects may give a limited, or even erroneous, impression when the actual effects of a treatment are heterogeneous and thus interact with characteristics of patients.
+In that case, patients differ in their reactions to the treatment.
+Taking characteristics of patients into account in the estimation of treatment effects (i.e., estimating conditional average treatment effects; CATEs) can then contribute to a better understanding of the treatment's potential for an individual patient.
+Despite efforts to provide statistical methodology to model CATEs \citep[e.g.,][]{Wang2015,Yang2021,Jones2011}, investigating these effects is not the standard yet: Thall noted that "the great majority of clinical trial designs ignore the possibility of treatment-covariate interactions, and often ignore patient heterogeneity entirely" \citep[p.1]{Thall2020}.
+This is unfortunate as addressing conditional effects in the evaluation of treatments is crucial to a) identify how likely a specific patient will benefit from a treatment; and b) optimize treatment results of individual patients via personalized treatment assignment \citep{Goldberger2013,Hamburg2010,Wang2015,Simon2010}.